4n33sh/REDACT/README.md

 <div align="center">

 # REDACT 📝
-# (Rapid Efficient Data Anonymization & Content Transformation)
+## (Rapid Efficient Data Anonymization & Content Transformation)

-**REDACT is a smart automatic redaction tool for sensitive data in documents, images, audio, and other file formats with minimal manual effort.**
+**REDACT is an smart redaction tool for sensitive data redaction in documents, images, audio, and other file formats with minimal manual effort.**

 ---